 51 Years After The Kerner Commission And American Media Still Has A Diversity Problem

 52 years ago, on July 28, 1967, The National Advisory Commission on Civil Disorders, known as the Kerner Commission after its chair, Governor Otto Kerner, Jr. of Illinois, and that was assembled by President Lyndon Johnson’s Executive Order 11365, issued a report that read, in part, this:

 In its 1968 findings, the commission, named for its chair, Illinois Gov. Otto Kerner Jr., said that “the media report and write from the standpoint of a white man’s world.”
 It described “a press that repeatedly, if unconsciously, reflects the biases, the paternalism, the indifference of white America.

-Today, the racism against blacks in media problem in an Internet age is worse: the constant use of online platforms and social media to send the message that anyone black in media is, in some way, substandard to their white counterpart – even to the point of openly discrediting a black media person’s view of racism in a story (“Oh, that’s not racist!”).
-And then, there has been the classic use of racist terms under a fake name, aimed at a black media content producer.
+Today, the ‘racism against blacks in media problem’ in an Internet age is worse: the constant use of online platforms and social media to send the message that anyone black in media is, in some way, substandard to their white counterpart – even to the point of openly discrediting a black media person’s view of racism in a story (“Oh, that’s not racist!”).
+And then there’s the classic use of racist terms under a fake name, aimed at a black media content producer.

 The New York Times Mistakes Me For Two Different Black YouTubers In Consecutive Paragraphs

 In 2007, YouTube gained national recognition as the centerpiece of the “New Media” wave of the time.
 The CNN / YouTube Democratic Debate captured America’s attention, as the work of a number of political video-bloggers, or vloggers, was presented to the nation for the first time.
 I was one of them.
 Except, you’d never know it if you read the New York Times‘ Katherine Seelye’s article.